roshaan7zafar/FYP/README.md

-# FYP
+# ABSTRACT
-this is my final year project known as thermal peek
+This is my final year project known as thermal peek